kubevirt/user-guide/docs/virtual_machines/disks_and_volumes.md

 -   `writeback` I/O from the guest is cached on the host and written through to the physical media when the guest OS issues a flush.

--   `writethrough` I/O from the guest is cached on the host but written through to the physical medium on each write.
+-   `writethrough` I/O from the guest is cached on the host but must be written through to the physical medium before the write operation completes.

 > **Important:** `none` cache mode is set as default if the file system
 > supports direct I/O, otherwise, `writethrough` is used.